 During this time Michael and Mavis had a son and daughter, Neil and Hayley respectively.
-Neil qualified in NCDTA and IDTA but does not teach now.
 Hayley had a broad training in Ballroom, Theatre and Singing.
-She was the youngest child ever to appear on the Theatre Royal Stage and went on to sing.
-She is now a Fellow of the IDTA and a member of NCDTA, and has had many roles within the dance world, including the British Dance Council Freestyle Representative, NCDTA Executive Council Member, Lecturer and Championship Adjudicator.
+She was the youngest child ever to appear on the Theatre Royal Stage and went on to perform on stage.
+Hayley is now a Fellow of the IDTA and a Member of NCDTA, and has had many roles within the dance world, including the British Dance Council Freestyle Representative, NCDTA Executive Council Member, Lecturer and Championship Adjudicator.
 In 1998 she made history and won a Carl Allan Award, the third generation of family to do so!
 She is one of the three principals of Newcastle Dance Centre and is a professional choreographer, running the ENCORE Dance Entertainment side of the business.

 In the late 80’s the dance centre changed its name to the Newcastle Dance Centre and is now one of the largest dance centres in England!